top of page

 I have traveled around quite a bit, and I tend to get interested in the traditional way art is produced in the country where I’m living.
-Now, in New York City, I am studying the human body, along with shadow and light, at the Art Student League.
+From 2009 to 2020 I lived in New York City, and I studied the human body, along with shadow and light, at the Art Student League.

-I began dedicating my time to sculpture, for I am very intrigued by three dimensions.
-To me, the space in paintings seemed limited by works on paper, whereas, through sculpture, it seemed to grasp more honestly and truly the reality that surrounds me and pervades me.
+I began dedicating my time to sculpture, as I am very intrigued by three dimensions.
+To me, the space in paintings seems limited by works on paper, whereas through sculpture, it seems to grasp more honestly and truly the reality that surrounds me and pervades me.